datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/tls/index.md

 in $productName$ and defines how TLS is managed on that domain.

-**If no `Host`s are present at all**, $productName$ will synthesize a `Host` that allows only cleartext routing.
-You will need to explictly define `Host`s to enable TLS termination.
+**If no `Host`s are present at all**, $productName$ will synthesize a `Host` that terminates TLS using a self-signed TLS certificate, and redirects cleartext traffic to HTTPS.
+You will need to explictly define `Host`s to change this behavior (for example, to use a different certificate or to route cleartext).

 <Alert severity="info">
   The examples below do not define a <code>requestPolicy</code>; however, most real-world